jonasberge/adventofcode-2023/README.md

 	1. Reading lines from input files
 	2. Parsing/Converting lines to meaningful data structure instances
 	3. Using the well-formed data with the solving algorithm

+### Day 3

+- Found these idioms for operator overloading: https://stackoverflow.com/q/4421706
+- Learned about the spaceship operator and "default" comparison operator implementations, which reduces the boilerplate of merely comparing all attributes